 “Brush and floss every day,” says Dr. Hess.
 Cavities often form between teeth, so don’t skip the flossing part.
 Regular visits to the dentist are also very important.
 A professional dental cleaning can remove plaque that normal brushing leaves behind.
 The dentist can identify early signs of tooth decay and recommend treatment before it progresses.
 In addition, you can prevent tooth cavities by maintaining a healthy diet and limiting sugary snacks and soda.

-Tooth Cavity Treatment
+Tooth Cavity Treatments

-If you already have cavities or if your teeth are showing signs of decay, Dr. Hess offers a range of general dentistry services to restore stability to the tooth and provide protection from future damage or decay.
+If you already have cavities, or if your teeth are showing signs of decay, Dr. Hess offers a range of general dentistry services to restore stability to the tooth and provide protection from future damage or decay.

-If the tooth decay has advanced and is causing an infection at the root of the tooth, you may need a root canal.
+Root Canal: If the tooth decay has advanced and is causing an infection at the root of the tooth, you may need a root canal.
 This procedure is the best way to treat a diseased tooth and avoid an extraction.